microsoft/sqllinuxlabs/instructions.md

     - Type in and Confirm a password that meets requirements. **IMPORTANT: This password will be used to login to the Linux VM.
 It is the root password which you will use with the sudo command in the labs.
 So secure and save this password.**
     - Leave AAD Disabled
     - Choose your Subscription
-    - Type in a new Resource Group name or select an existing one you have already created
+    - Use the existing resource group provided
-    - Choose a location for your VM
+    - Choose a location for your VM (The default is East US which should work fine for this lab)
     - Click on OK

         ![rhelvmbasics.png](Media/rhelvmbasics.png)